relevance/diametric/README.md

 ## Create a schema

-Creating schema on Datomic is similar to a migration on Ruby on Rails.
+Creating schema in Datomic is similar to a migration in Ruby on Rails.
 However, schema creation can be done as a part of a program.
 For Datomic, the difference between schema and entity is quite small.
 Like saving entities, schemas are saved in Datomic.